netdata/netdata/docs/glossary.md

 - [**Netdata**](https://github.com/netdata/netdata/blob/master/docs/getting-started/introduction.md): Netdata is a monitoring tool designed by system administrators, DevOps engineers, and developers to collect everything, help you visualize metrics, troubleshoot complex performance problems, and make data interoperable with the rest of your monitoring stack.

+- [**Netdata Cloud** or **Cloud]**(https://github.com/netdata/learn/blob/master/docs/concepts/netdata-cloud/overview.md): Netdata Cloud is a web application that gives you real-time visibility for your entire infrastructure.
+With Netdata Cloud, you can view key metrics, insightful charts, and active alarms from all your nodes in a single web interface.

+- [**Notifications**](https://github.com/netdata/netdata/blob/master/docs/concepts/health-monitoring/notifications.md): Netdata can send centralized alert notifications to your team whenever a node enters a warning, critical, or unreachable state.
+By enabling notifications, you ensure no alert, on any node in your infrastructure, goes unnoticed by you or your team.

 ## O

+- [**Obsoletion**(of nodes)](https://github.com/netdata/learn/blob/rework-learn/docs/concepts/netdata-cloud/spaces.md#obsolete-offline-nodes): Removing nodes from a space.

 - [**Orchestrators**](https://github.com/netdata/netdata/blob/master/docs/concepts/netdata-agent/metrics-collection.md#collector-architecture-and-terminology): External plugins that run and manage one or more modules.
 They run as independent processes.

+- [**Overview** tab](https://github.com/netdata/learn/blob/rework-learn/docs/concepts/netdata-cloud/netdata-views.md#overview): Tab in Netdata Cloud that uses composite charts.
+These charts display real-time aggregated metrics from all the nodes (or a filtered selection) in a given War Room.

 ## P